marcsstevenson/go-ai-agent/README.md

 # Go AI Agent

-A simple command-line chat interface for Claude AI using the Anthropic Go SDK.
+A simple command-line chat agent with multiple in-built tools for file querying and manipulation.

+Uses Claude 3.7 via the Anthropic Go SDK.

 ## Prerequisites